A standard home insurance policy covers roof replacement if the damage is caused by a covered peril such as strong winds, hail or fire.

 - Schedule a time for an insurance claims examiner to review the damage.

 Delaune says replacing a roof can cost anywhere from $9 to $15 per square foot.
-He suggests that homeowners visit the Roof Consultants Institute's website to find a qualified roof consultant to assess the roof or National Roofing Contractors Association (NRCA) for a qualified roofing contractor before making this major investment.
+He suggests that homeowners visit the Roof Consultants Institute's website to find a qualified roof consultant to assess the roof or the National Roofing Contractors Association (NRCA) for a qualified roofing contractor before making this major investment.